skekatpuray/MillionSongs/README.md

 -----------
 I haven't experimented apache spark's mllib/ml, however if I were to do this portion using R, I would have done the following

 1. Perform feature scaling on some of it's parameters.
+Some of the features were in hundreds digits range while other features were in 0 < x < 1

 2. Since Artist Hotness is not a category variable and is a continuous one, I would have first attempted linear regression (not gradient descent based) to compute coefficients.